SamyZog/kinointel/README.md

 Concerning the app's functionality and logic, it was pretty straight-forward in implementation.
 By leveraging the SSR, SSG and ISR and the MovieDB API coupled with SWR's automatic request caching, it was an overall pleasant experience and I enjoyed my time working on it.

+<h2 id="remarks">Remarks</h2>

-N.B: some API endpoints and queries do not provide localized responses, this is why some movie titles and descriptions display in English regardless of chosen locale.
+Some API endpoints and queries do not provide localized responses, this is why some movie titles and descriptions display in English regardless of chosen locale.

 <h2 id="deps">Tech Stack / Dependencies</h2>